fayazam33/Number-Guessing-Game/README.md

 # Number Guessing Game
- I use here Html , Css  , Javascript.
+ I use here Html , CSS  , Javascript.
  The rules for the game is-

 **1.Start the Game:**